kamalmalikofficial/UASsoftwarework/README.md

         [10:35am] succesfully the code started detecting color, now it time to more modify the detection.
         [10:40pm] started working on the sample image of forestfire.
         [11:05pm] learning to detect brown color of forest fire

+Day 2 : [10:20am] combine detection of two color and apply a mask of another color